 On the night of April 17, 1961, some 1,300 to 1,500 Cuban exiles supported by the U.S. military landed on the island's southern coast at Bahia de Cochinos, the Bay of Pigs.
 Nothing went as planned.
 An air strike had failed to knock out the Cuban air force, although the CIA reported that it had succeeded.
 A small advance group sent to distract Castro's forces never reached shore.
-When the main unit landed, it lacked American air support as it faced 25,000 Cuban troops backed up by Soviet tanks and jets.
+When the main commando unit landed, it faced 25,000 Cuban troops backed up by Soviet tanks and jet aircraft.
 Some of the invading exiles were killed, others imprisoned.